Frequently Asked Questions for Children

 • Littles come to BBBS either through a parent/guardian or through a referral from a local school or agency.

-• Big Brothers Big Sisters seeks to serve the children who need us most, including those living in single parent homes, growing up in poverty and coping with parental incarceration.
+• Big Brothers Big Sisters seeks to serve the youth who would benefit most from our services; including those who live in single parent homes, growing up in poverty, experiencing parental incarceration, coping with trauma, and/or just needs a friend.

-• We do not exclude any kids who want to have a mentor regardless of living situation or income level.
+• We include any youth who want to have a mentor regardless of race, color, religion, national origin, gender, gender identity, sexual orientation, or disability.

 • The Littles want to spend time with a Big.